qitab/bazelisp/README.md

     ( cd /path/to/bazel ; JAVA_HOME=/path/to/jdk8 ./output/bazel build @lisp__hello//:hello )

-Of course, you can and probably should create a small shell script or shell function that will properly invoke `bazel` for you.
+Of course, you can and probably should create a small shell script or shell function that will properly invoke `bazel` for you from the proper workspace.

 Building additional or updated Lisp systems